njoubert/RaspberryPiChristmasCodingAdventure/README.md

 # The Joubert Family's Christmas Coding Adventure!

-The Joubert family all gets Raspberry Pi computers for Christmas, and embarks on a *Coding Adventure!*
+The Joubert family gets Raspberry Pi computers for Christmas, and embarks on a *Coding Adventure!*

 ### What???
 What the...??
 What IS all this stuff??
 Where's the Candy??